Skip to main content

 Step 2.
 Final deprecation

 • If a function has been marked as deprecated for 3.[x] (eg. 3.1) and set for removal at 3.[x + 4] (eg. 3.5), soon after the release of 3.[x + 3].1 (eg. 3.4.1), the 3.[x + 4] deprecation META will be processed.
-This means that the deprecated function will undergo final deprecation before 3.[x + 4], but only in the master version.
+This means that the deprecated function will undergo final deprecation before 3.[x + 4], but only in the main version.
 This allows any potential regressions caused by the final deprecation of the function to be exposed as soon as possible.

 • When a function undergoes final deprecation, all content of the function should be removed.
 In the skeleton that remains, an error statement should be included that indicates that the function cannot be used anymore.
 You can also direct developers to the new function(s) in this message.